r3bl-org/r3bl-open-core/README.md

 ## redux

 `Store` is thread safe and asynchronous (using Tokio).
+You have to implement `async` traits in order to use it, by defining your own reducer, subscriber, and middleware trait objects.

-The middleware and subscribers will be run in asynchronously via Tokio tasks.
-But the reducer functions will be run in sequence (not in separate Tokio tasks).
+- The middleware, subscribers will be run in asynchronously via Tokio tasks.
+However, they are run one after another (in the order in which they're added).
+- The reducer functions are also are async functions that are run in the tokio runtime.
+  They're also run one after another in the order in which they're added.
+A macro `fire_and_forget!` is provided so that you can spawn parallel blocks of code in your async functions.

 > ⚡ **Any functions or blocks that you write which uses the Redux library will have to be
 > marked `async` as well.
 And you will have to spawn the Tokio runtime by using the
 > `#[tokio::main]` macro.
 If you use the default runtime then Tokio will use multiple
 > threads and its task stealing implementation to give you parallel and concurrent
 > behavior.
 You can also use the single threaded runtime; its really up to you.**

+1. To create middleware you have to implement the `AsyncMiddleware` trait.
+If the `run()` method returns a `Some<Action>` then the action will be dispatched to the store.
+The `run()` method will be passed two arguments: the `Store` and the `Action`.
+You can use the `Store` reference to dispatch an action if you're using the `fire_and_forget!` macro.
+2. To create reducers you have to implement the `AsyncReducer` trait.
+These should be pure functions and simply return a new `State`.
+The `run()` method will be passed two
+   arguments: the `Store` and the `Action`.
+3. To create subscribers you have to implement the `AsyncSubscriber` trait.
+The `run()` method will be passed a `Store` object as an argument.

 Here's an example of how to use it.
 Let's say we have the following action enum, and state struct.